PrincetonUniversity/STELLOPT/STELLOPT Compilation Debian.md

-STELLOPT Compilation on Ubuntu
+STELLOPT Compilation on Debian
 ==============================

-This page details how to compile the STELLOPT family of codes on [Ubuntu](@http://www.ubuntu.com/).
+This page details how to compile the STELLOPT family of codes on [Debian](@https://www.debian.org/).
 In order to do so you will need to install [GNU based compilers](@http://gcc.gnu.org/) on your Linux machine.
 In principle this set of steps should work for any Linux based distribution which uses [Debian](@https://www.debian.org/) based package